 If you’re more of a sports spectator, we have two local sports teams you can catch.
 You can go to a baseball game at Modern Woodman Park and cheer on the River Bandits.
-Or visit the iWireless Center to see a hockey game and root for our Quad City Mallards.
+Or visit the TaxSlayer Center to see a hockey game and root for our new team, the Quad City Storm.

 For those that are Adventurous, enjoy the nightlife of an area, and enjoy going to see shows or perhaps doing a little gambling, the Quad Cities has plenty to see and do.

 Downtown Davenport is home to many fun stops for an evening out.
 Catch a show at Daytrotter, the River Music Experience or Adler Theater; or try your hand at one of many games at Analog Arcade Bar.
-Visit the cocktail lounge, RAW, have a beer at Endless Brews, or check out Artisan Grain Distillery for something new.
+Visit the cocktail lounge, RAW, have a beer at Endless Brews, or have a glass of wine at CRU.
 Enjoy a meal at one of the many restaurants, ranging from delicious bar burgers at Boozie’s to fine dining at the Bix Bistro in the Hotel Blackhawk.
 Downtown Davenport is also home to many street festivals during the summer months.